Urg. Just over 2 weeks to go… and I feel totally unready in every possible way.

 For example, I had to laugh when, ten minutes after arrival, the three of them huddled around me in the living room and all talked at once, with none of them listing to one another.
 Two miniature Davids (Beckham and Attenborough) and Princess Ennui…

-Helena was badgering me to get her started with a sewing kit that she’d found in James’s sewing box, while James was simultaneously attempting to show her some nerdy detail in his latest animal book – and Ben was desperately trying to convince James to play football.
+Helena was badgering me to get her started with a sewing kit that she’d found in the microbe’s sewing box, while boy was simultaneously attempting to show her some nerdy detail in his latest animal book – and Ben was desperately trying to convince the boy to play football.
 Hence we had a harmonious 3-way chorus of:

 But then we took the three of them out to a brilliant nature-themed kids’ event in Twickenham and they had a fab time playing together, with never a difference between them.